 I like movies that surprise you and engage you and do things that you expect, but then take you out of your comfort zone.
 I took what was well-known in Denmark – a well-known actor and a love story and then I put in a bomb.
 Then you see Rasmus Bjerg, a beloved comedian [who plays Nordahl] and hear him saying some horrible things.
 Then I show the ghetto area of Denmark and I put classical music over it.
 I play with expectations.

-The distributor Trust Nordisk is going to open your film wide in Denmark on April 11.
-That date could be very close to the next national election, something which will make your film even more relevant and important to discuss.
+Your film opened wide in Denmark on April 11, close to the national election, something which made your film even more relevant and important to discuss.

 The film is political in the sense that it takes a grab of society and says okay, let’s talk about this.
 I think Denmark is a lovely place, a privileged place to be born and raised, but there are some tendencies that we need to speak about.
 Cinema makes us reflect, makes you think let’s talk about this.